whoschek/bzfs/README.md

     h1,h2,h3 then only delete snapshots h1,h2 on the destination dataset to make it 'the same'.

-    *Note:* To delete snapshots regardless, consider using as source a temporary empty dummy dataset, created like so: dd if=/dev/zero of=/tmp/dummy bs=1M count=100; zpool create dummy /tmp/dummy
+    *Note:* To delete snapshots regardless, consider using --delete-missing-snapshots in combination with the
+    --skip-replication flag plus a source that is a temporary empty dummy dataset, created like so: dd if=/dev/zero of=/tmp/dummy bs=1M count=100; zpool create dummy /tmp/dummy

 <!-- -->